ajacquey/golem/doc/content/examples/benchmarks/benchmark1.md

 This example refers to the following publication: [cite:cacace2017]

-Given a homogenous and isotropic fracture fully saturated with water ($n=1$), groundwater flow is assumed to be unidirectional with a constant average velocity throughout the length of the flow field.
+Given a homogeneous and isotropic fracture fully saturated with water ($n=1$), groundwater flow is assumed to be unidirectional with a constant average velocity throughout the length of the flow field.
 The initial temperature is set to zero.
-At the time $t = 0$ a sudden increase of temperature is imposed at along the inlet boundary so that $T = T_0$.
+At the time $t = 0$ a sudden increase of temperature is imposed along the inlet boundary so that $T = T_0$.
 The increase itself can be described by the Heaviside function.
 With these assumptions an analytical solution to the temperature distribution is given by [cite:ogata1961]:

 \begin{equation}
 T(x,t) = \frac{T_0}{2} erfc(\frac{x - v_x t}{\sqrt{4kt}}) + \frac{T_0}{2} exp(\frac{v_x x}{k}) erfc(\frac{x + v_x  t}{\sqrt{4kt}})